Gurobi/modeling-examples/optimization301/README.md

 # Optimization 301 for Data Scientists!

-The material is from the [Optimization 301 for Data Scientists](https://whova.com/portal/webapp/opti_202412/) training, which consists of two modeling examples and a culminating use case.
+The material is from the [Optimization 301 for Data Scientists](https://whova.com/portal/webapp/Vti3dgwQi9Vkfd8AhCde/) training, which consists of two stets of hands-on modeling examples with exercises to help get from proof of concept to production.

 You can review the Jupyter Notebooks here.
 For all examples, a completed version is available.
 If you want to test yourself and try out some of the exercises, you should start with the not-completed-versions of the notebooks and then compare with the completed versions.

 [Colab for Modeling Session 1](https://colab.research.google.com/github/Gurobi/modeling-examples/blob/master/optimization301/Modeling_Session_1/modeling1.ipynb)